GTFB/Altrp/README.md

 ## Changelog

 ### 0.17.9
 * Fix CSS Editor Bug for Elements
+* Fix Widget Cards Data Updates
 * Wrapper Click Action Now Working in Cards
++ Support for the Same Site Parameter for Session Cookies

 ### 0.17.8
 * Fix Bug with Empty String Setting Value When Template Attempt to Save